WilhelmusLab/ice-floe-tracker-pipeline/README.md

 ## SOIT Integration

 The [Satellite Overpass Identification Tool](https://zenodo.org/record/6475619#.ZBhat-zMJUe) is called to generate a list of satellite times for both Aqua and Terra in the area of interest.
-This program is written in Python and it's dependencies are added to the `oscar-env.yaml` that we build in the next section.
+This program is written in Python and its dependencies are added to the `oscar-env.yaml` that we build in the next section.

+**Note:** the `pass_time_cylc.py` script in this project can be adapted to include additional satellites available in the [space-track.org](https://www.space-track.org/) repository.

 ## Cylc to run the pipeline

 Cylc is used to encode the entire pipeline from start to finish.
 Cylc relies on the command line scripts to automate the pipeline.
 The `flow.cylc` file should be suitable for runs on HPC systems.
-To run cylc locally, there are a few commands to run from a terminal in the root directory of this project:
+To run Cylc locally, there are a few commands to run from a terminal in the root directory of this project:

 ```
 cylc install -n <workflow-name> ./cylc